 A five-year-old Indian boy gets lost on the streets of Calcutta, thousands of kilometers from home.
 He survives many challenges before being adopted by a couple in Australia; 25 years later, he sets out to find his lost family.

-When three girls are kidnapped by a man with 24 different personalities they have work out which of those personalities will help them escape and which of those personalities will will try to stop them.
-James McAvoy produces a master class performence playing the psychotic kidnapper and 24 roles.
+When three girls are kidnapped by a man with 23 different personalities they have to work out which of those personalities will help them escape and which of those personalities will try to stop them.
 Written by

 1 of 2 people found this review helpful.